-- Participates in evaluation and regulation processes of individuals through privileging, credentialing, certification, and accreditation. - Incorporates organizational policies and guidelines using current best evidence. - Ensures the presence of effective mechanisms and programs for implementing and evaluating professional maternal-neonatal standards. - Maintains continuing education programs based on the JNC continuing education framework - Promotes strategies and techniques for a learning and research environment.
+• Participates in evaluation and regulation processes of individuals through privileging, credentialing, certification, and accreditation.

+- Incorporates organizational policies and guidelines using current best evidence. - Ensures the presence of effective mechanisms and programs for implementing and evaluating professional maternal-neonatal standards. - Maintains continuing education programs based on the JNC continuing education framework. - Promotes strategies and techniques for a learning and research environment

-Participates in ongoing professional development that improves care for women and their families
+Participates in ongoing professional development that improves care forwomen and their families.

-- Identifies the need for a new procedure taking into consideration consumer demand, standards for safe practice, and availability of other qualified personnel. - Ensures there are no institutional, state, or federal statutes, regulations, or bylaws that would constrain a midwife from incorporating a procedure into practice.
+- Identifies the need for a new procedure, taking into consideration consumer demand, standards for safe practice, and availability of other qualified personnel. - Ensures there are no institutional or governmental regulations or bylaws that would constrain a MNHNS from incorporating a procedure into practice. - Obtains or maintains professional certification. - Participates in educational activities related to appropriate knowledge bases and professional issues for self and others. - Demonstrates commitment to lifelong learning through self-reflection and inquiry to identify learning needs. - Acquires knowledge and skills appropriate to specialty area, practice setting, role or situation.

-- Obtains or maintains professional certification. - Participates in educational activities related to appropriate knowledge bases and professional issues for self and others. - Demonstrates commitment to lifelong learning through self-reflection and inquiry to identify learning needs. - Acquires knowledge and skills appropriate to specialty area, practice setting, role or situation. - Uses creativity and innovation in maternal-neonatal professional activities to improve delivery of care.
+• Uses creativity and innovation in maternal-neonatal professional activities to improve delivery of care.

-In addition, the advanced maternity and neonatal nurse will perform the following:
+In addition, the AMNHNS will perform the following: